Quickstart#

 Do hyperparameter search (param_search) False

-Reduce dimensionality (reduce_dim) False
+Reduce input dimensionality (reduce_dim) False

 Cross validator (cross_validator) KFold